7 Best Auto Loans for Bad Credit of April 2026

 How Bad Credit Affects Your Auto Loan

-Bad credit doesn’t mean you can’t get an auto loan, but it does make the process more expensive.
-Lenders see a low credit score as a risk, which leads to higher interest rates, stricter loan terms, and sometimes a larger down payment requirement.
+Bad credit doesn’t disqualify you from getting a car loan, but it does make the loan more expensive.
+Lenders treat a low credit score as a risk signal.
+To offset that risk, they charge higher interest rates, set stricter terms, and sometimes require a larger down payment before approving the loan.

 Auto Loan Interest Rates by Credit Score